Skip to main content

 Virginia Licensing Requirements: What You Need to Know

-Virginia treats massage therapy as a regulated profession.
+Virginia treats massage therapy (NO FINANCIAL AID FOR THIS PROGRAM) as a regulated profession.
 That means you cannot legally practice massage therapy for compensation in Virginia without holding a valid state license.
 Here’s exactly what the path to licensure looks like.

 The 500-Hour Requirement